-Don’t be fooled though, while it’s notable for producing that classic metal sound, you’ll still be able to achieve a modern one with a Super Distortion.
+Don’t be fooled, though; while it’s notable for producing that classic metal sound, you’ll still be able to achieve a modern one with a Super Distortion.
 It’s also pretty cool that they can come in many colors, not just black, cream, or zebra, which adds a little more customization to everything.

 If the Super Distortion didn’t quite make the cut, the DiMarzio X2N might be what you are looking for.

-The X2N is the hottest and one of the most aggressive pickups that DiMarzio makes, so if you needed something even more suitable for modern metal like death metal and djent, this is the better choice over the Super Distortion.
+The X2N is the hottest and one of the most aggressive pickups that DiMarzio makes, so if you need something even more suitable for modern metal like death metal and djent, this is the better choice over the Super Distortion.

 It’s also one of the most balanced ones regarding EQ.
-According to the DiMarzio website, the Bass is rated at a 5.5, Mids are 6.5, and Treble is 6.5.
+According to the DiMarzio website, the Bass is rated at 5.5, Mids are 6.5, and the Treble is 6.5.
 So overall, it’s pretty even, but it has less bass and a little more treble than the Super Distortion.

 As for neck pickups, you can pair the X2N with a variety of options, but I think that a D-Activator is a fine choice because it has a high output to match the X2N.
 However, you can still pull back on the output a little and go for a medium one and opt for a PAF Pro, a PAF Joe, or an Air Norton instead.

-DiMarzio also makes the X2N for 7-string guitars (along with some other models like the Crunch Lab and D-Activator), so you know that it’s a solid pickup for the deepest tones.
+DiMarzio also makes the X2N for 7-string guitars (along with some other models like the Crunch Lab and D-Activator), so you know it’s a solid pickup for the deepest tones.
 However, if you have an 8-string, you may want to go with D-Activators or Ionizers in both positions.